htc4/Naira/README.md

 ## Sign in
 ### Discription
 The sign in page is intended for users who already have an account to enter the site.
 We have buttons for entering the email and entering the password.
+## Sign up
+### Discription
+The sign up page is designed to open an account from scratch.
+There are buttons to enter the email, name, and password.
+After that, our account is opened with the help of the sign up button.